 These events are provided free of charge by IFST with the support of industry leaders.

 A LaunchPad day typically begins with presentations from those working within the food and drink industry.
 These are designed to provide students with advice and help provide valuable insights into possible career paths in all aspects of the food chain.
 Students can then ask questions in an open discussion that follows.

 A key feature of the LaunchPads are the lunchtime speed mentoring sessions where students can move from table-to-table, each hosted by an industry mentor to discuss for example one of the following subjects:

 - Working for a small organisation

-- Working in enforcement
+- Working in food regulation

 - Food science and technology in retail

 Students also get an opportunity to tour the facilities of the host venue towards the end of the session.

 Past industry mentors have included leading independent consultants and senior representatives from organisations such as Heinz, PepsiCo, the Food Standards Agency, the Food and Drink Federation, Sainsbury's, Barfoots of Botley, Compass, MorePeople, Innocent, Waitrose, AB Sugar, Allied Technical Centre and Leatherhead Food Research.